 In a collaborative statement on mobile health technologies in arrhythmia management, the ISHNE, HRS, EHRA and APHRS describe the range of digital medical tools and heart rhythm disorders to which they may be applied.
-The current status, limitations and benefits of mobile health-based modalities, including wearable patches, Holter, MCOT and implantable loop recorders are reviewed (Varma et al., 2021).
+The current status, limitations and benefits of mobile health basedhealth-based modalities, including wearable patches, Holter, MCOT and implantable loop recorders are reviewed (Varma et al., 2021).

-National Institute for Health and Care Excellence (NICE)-
+National Institute for Health and Care Excellence (NICE)

-In a guideline on the management of atrial fibrillation (AF), NICE recommends the following in patients with suspected paroxysmal AF undetected by 12-lead ECG recording:
+In a guideline on the management of atrial fibrillation (AF), the National Institute for Health and Care Excellence (NICE) recommends the following in patients with suspected paroxysmal AF undetected by 12-lead ECG recording: